-Stefan Butz joined DKSH as a member of the Executive Committee in January 2017, before becoming CEO in March 2017.
-From 2013, Stefan Butz was the Chief Executive Industry & COO Europe/China with the Intertek Group Plc in London, UK.
+Stefan P. Butz joined DKSH as a member of the Executive Committee in January 2017, before becoming CEO in March 2017.
+From 2013, Stefan P. Butz was the Chief Executive Industry & COO Europe/China with the Intertek Group Plc in London, UK.
 The company ranks among the leading global enterprises in the worldwide quality assurance industry.
-He joined Intertek in 2008 as Group Executive Vice President and was initially responsible for setting up its Industry and Assurance division, as well as for Strategy, Mergers & Acquisitions and Marketing.
-Before that he worked at TÜV Süd, one of the world's largest testing, certification and inspection companies, as Head Corporate Development from 2000, and then as CEO & President of the North American operations headquartered in Boston from 2002.
-Stefan Butz began his career as a Management Consultant and worked at Accenture Strategy in Munich for many years.
-Stefan Butz holds a Master's degree in Business Administration (Dipl.-Kfm.) from the University of Bayreuth, Germany.
-He has also completed executive programs at Harvard and Wharton.
+He joined Intertek in 2008 as Group Executive Vice President and was initially responsible for setting up its Industry and Assurance division, as well as for Strategy, Mergers & Acquisitions, and Marketing.
+Before that, he worked at TÜV Süd, one of the world's largest testing, certification, and inspection companies, as Head Corporate Development from 2000, and an from 2002 as CEO & President of the North American operations, headquartered in Boston.
+Stefan P. Butz began his career as a Management Consultant and worked at Accenture Strategy in Munich for many years.
+Stefan P. Butz holds a Master's degree in Business Administration (Dipl.-Kfm.) from the University of Bayreuth, Germany.
+He has also completed executive programs at Harvard and Wharton, both USA.